Noctis (video game): Linoleum

-Future version (Noctis V)
+Noctis V (unreleased)

-A future version of Noctis (tentatively named Noctis V or Noctis NoVa, and sometimes abbreviated as simply NoVa) was under development as of October 11th, 2001.
-Noctis V is intended to relieve the walking distance restrictions of the current Noctis platform (as described above) due to the new version of Noctis is being developed in Linoleum, a low-level programming language created by Ghignola that is currently being shaped to better suit Noctis.
-Because Noctis and Linoleum are being constructed simultaneously, Noctis V's development has been slowed significantly.
+A future version of Noctis (tentatively named Noctis V or Noctis NoVa, sometimes abbreviated as NoVa) was under development as of October 11, 2001.
+Noctis V was not officially cancelled, but according to its creator, the project has been largely abandoned.

+Key features of the game intended to relieve the walking distance restrictions of the current Noctis platform (as described above).
+The new version of Noctis was being developed in Linoleum, a low-level programming language created by Ghignola.
+Because Noctis and Linoleum were being constructed simultaneously, Noctis V's development was slowed significantly.

-Screenshots and details have been revealed by the developer indicating that the game's rendering engine has been completely redone from scratch, with Ghignola first having attempted to simply translate the Noctis IV engine into Linoleum before giving up and rewriting it.
+Screenshots and details have been revealed by the developer indicating that the game's rendering engine had been completely redone from scratch, first having attempted to simply translate the Noctis IV engine into Linoleum before giving up and rewriting it.
 Ghignola has also mentioned experimenting with weather and particle effects, possibly including weather such as snow and dust storms in the game.

+Despite Ghignola reassuring fans multiple times that he would release Noctis V, according to a recent interview with him the project is largely abandoned.

-There is no set release date for Noctis V, but Ghignola has repeatedly assured the game community that he has not given up on the project and has no intention of doing so.
-The most recent statement was released in an interview with Videogame Potpourri on May 9th, 2012, where Ghignola stated "[Noctis V] keeps living in a corner of my mind, on a sort of unwritten post-it note.
+In an interview with Videogame Potpourri on May 9, 2012, he stated "[Noctis V] keeps living in a corner of my mind, on a sort of unwritten post-it note.
 But it's there, ready to strike as soon as it gets an opportunity to incarnate."

+In a 2023 Time Extension interview Ghignola said he had no interest in "going back to programming" while appreciating fans' interest in the game, that, despite its theme of isolation, became a way to connect people.

 Reception

-The game gained popularity in the early 2000's after receiving a very favorable review in Home of the Underdogs's list of worthwhile free games.
+The game gained popularity in the early 2000s after receiving a very favorable review in Home of the Underdogs's list of worthwhile free games.
 Noctis earned a score of 9.43 out of 10 as well as the site's "Top Dog" award.
-The reviewer noted amongst other things the magnitude of the galaxy to explore and the total size of the simulator, which is less than one megabyte.
+The reviewer noted amongst other things the magnitude of the galaxy to explore and the total size of the simulator, which is less than five megabytes.
 An in-detail article by The Escapist's Phillip Scuderi noted the philosophical depth of Noctis in 2006.

 Around the release of action-adventure game No Man's Sky in 2016, multiple outlets compared it to Noctis, noting that both games featured exploration of a large, procedurally-generated galaxy, and the ability to share discoveries with other players online.
 Noctis was described as having a distinct sense of strangeness and beauty, though being difficult to run on modern computers and with a cumbersome user interface.